 A good density functional for the exchange-correlation energy should produce a realistic integrated energy and a realistic electron density.
-There is no reason to expect it to produce any given energy density, since the energy density is neither physical nor unique, although it can be useful for other purposes. $^{89-91}$ Energy density may be an issue for local hybrids 60 and hyper-GGAs.
-10,59
+There is no reason to expect it to produce any given energy density, since the energy density is neither physical nor unique, although it can be useful for other purposes.^{99-101} Energy density may be an issue for local hybrids67 and hyper-GGAs.^{15,66}

 There is also no reason to expect the Kohn-Sham determinant to display all the symmetries of the true wave function.
-Symmetry breaking in the spin densities is more disturbing,92 but often has a simple physical interpretation.93 Nor does a good density functional need to produce the spin resolution of the correlation energy into $\uparrow\uparrow$, $\downarrow\downarrow$, and $\uparrow\downarrow$ contributions.
-In fact, a widely-used spin resolution is incorrect94 in the uniform-density limit.
+Symmetry breaking in the spin densities is more disturbing,102 but often has a simple physical interpretation.103 Nor does a good density functional need to produce the spin resolution of the correlation energy into $\uparrow\uparrow$, $\downarrow\downarrow$, and $\uparrow\downarrow$ contributions.
+In fact, a widely used spin resolution is incorrect104 in the uniform-density limit.

-An interesting recent development is the appearance of tractable nonlocal density functionals that include the long-range van der Waals interaction.95 It remains to be seen if those functionals can be merged with the various functionals on the first four rungs of Jacob's ladder.
+An interesting recent development is the appearance of tractable nonlocal density functionals that include the long-range van der Waals interaction.105 It remains to be seen if those functionals can be merged with the various functionals on the first four rungs of Jacob's ladder.
+There is also continuing interest (e.g., Ref.
+106) in the weighted density approximation, a nonempirical and fully nonlocal functional that does not fit on Jacob's ladder.